 Net Price Calculator

-Please note: This calculator is best for students whose parents are salaried and do not have any involvement in business partnerships, corporations, sole proprietorships, farms, or rental properties.
-Further, the calculator is not intended for students whose parents live outside the US, are not together, are ill, have lost jobs, face eldercare expenses or high medical expenses, have capital gains or losses, have taken early withdrawals from retirement funds, or whose family home values have greatly appreciated since purchase.
+We know that no family is average and that your financial situation is unique.
+The Net Price Calculator works best if your parents have no self-employment income.
+If your parents have any involvement in business partnerships, corporations, sole proprietorships, farms, or rental properties, the Net Price Calculator may produce less-accurate results.
+Also, the calculator is not intended for students whose parents live outside the U.S., are separated or not married, have recently lost a job, face elder-care expenses or high medical expenses, have capital gains or losses, or have taken early withdrawals from retirement funds.

-This calculator can only provide estimates of your possible aid eligibility.
+The Net Price Calculator can provide estimates of your possible aid eligibility, and not a firm offer of financial aid.
 Swarthmore will make an actual decision about your aid eligibility after we carefully review your completed financial aid application.
-Our aid decision will be enclosed with your admission decision, provided that all application materials were submitted on time.
-Thus you'll know what Swarthmore will cost your family for your first academic year before you must make your enrollment choice.
+Our aid decision will accompany your admission decision, provided that you submitted all application materials on time.